kormyen/vns/CORE/README.md

 - type `node -v` to test node is installed correctly
 - type `npm -v` to test npm is installed correctly

-Setup vns
+Setup VNS:
 - type `git@github.com:kormyen/vns.git` to download repo
 - type `cd vns/CORE` to move into nodejs project folder
 - type `npm install` to install node dependencies
-- type `npm start` to run vns
+- type `npm start` to run VNS
 - In a web browser go to `**your-pi-IP-address**:3000`